 Enclosed you will find information that will be helpful to you as you progress through your pregnancy.
 There is also information about all of the educational services Hunterdon Medical Center offers expectant families.
 Classes such as Lamaze and Hypnobirth will help you have a more relaxed labor and birth, and the Breastfeeding and Hi, New Baby classes will teach you all you need to know about caring and feeding your baby.
-If you wish to register for any of these classes, please refer to the email that was previously sent, Parenting and Childbirth Education Class Information and Registration.
+Also, our new Spinning Babies® class will teach you techniques to use during pregnancy for comfort as well as prepare your body for labor and birth.
+If you wish to register for any of these classes, please refer to the packet that was previously sent, Parenting and Childbirth Education Class Information and Registration.
 Feel free to call me if you have any questions.